SophLewDev/SophLewDev/README.md

 ### Treganna Primary School (2017-2018)
 *Learning Support Assistant*
 - Aided autistic children in their learning in a 1:1 environment.
-- Provided creative thinking and patience to accomodate their learning difficulties.
+- Provided creative thinking and patience to accommodate their learning difficulties.

 ## **Education**